khulnasoft/tracker/docs/docs/advanced/data-sources/builtin/process-tree.md

 ## Process Tree Artifacts

 In an upcoming update, the process tree will be enhanced with the addition of `artifacts`.
 Each process within the tree will be augmented with these "artifacts" to denote a task's various interactions and operations within the system.
-These artifacts, sourced from the tracing events provided by Tracker, offer a detailed depiction of a process's activities at the system level.
+These artifacts, sourced from the tracing events provided by Tracee, offer a detailed depiction of a process's activities at the system level.
 Potential artifacts encompass:

 - **File Operations**: Opened files, read/write activities, file deletion, and attribute changes.
 - **Network Activities**: Sockets created, inbound/outbound connections, transmitted/received data packets, and protocol-specific operations (like TCP handshakes or UDP transmissions).